Campus Safety & Emergency Management

 An Incident Management Committee (IMC) has established and periodically reviews the Adams State University Incident Management Plan.

-The committee is headed by the Vice President for Student Affairs and includes staff with a range of expertise.
+The committee is headed by the Vice President for Student Services and includes staff with a range of expertise.

 Campus Emergency Information